Working to make government more effective

 On 18 September 2014, the Scottish electorate voted in a referendum to reject independence by a margin of 55% to 45%.
 Over a decade on, Scotland remains divided on the question of its constitutional future: nearly half of voters consistently say that they would vote yes if a second referendum were held.

-Scottish voters have elected a pro-independence majority in the Scottish Parliament at every election since 2011, although the SNP suffered a setback in the 2024 UK general election, when it was reduced from 48 to 9 MPs.
-However, polling for the 2026 Scottish Parliament election suggests the SNP may win a fifth consecutive term in power, likely as a minority government or in cooperation with the Scottish Greens.
+Scottish voters have elected a pro-independence majority in the Scottish Parliament at every election since 2011, although the Scottish National Party (SNP) suffered a setback in the 2024 UK general election, when it was reduced from 48 to 9 MPs.
+In May 2026, the SNP won a fifth successive Scottish Parliament election, but fell short of the 65 seats required to win an outright majority.

 Where do the Scottish parties stand on independence?

-There are two pro-independence parties represented in the Scottish parliament: the SNP and the Scottish Greens, who collectively hold a majority of 67 out of 129 seats in the Scottish Parliament.
+There are two pro-independence parties represented in the Scottish parliament: the SNP and the Scottish Greens, who, as of May 2026, jointly won hold a majority of 73 out of 129 seats in the Scottish Parliament, although one SNP MSP was subsequently elected Presiding Officer, requiring him to relinquish his party affiliation.

 Does the Scottish public support independence?